google/python-fire/docs/using-cli.md

 run `widget -- --completion > ~/.widget-completion`.
 You should then source this file; to get permanent completion, source this file from your .bashrc file.

+Call `widget -- --completion fish` to generate a completion script for the Fish shell.
+Source this file from your fish.config.

 If the commands available in the Fire CLI change, you'll have to regenerate the completion script and source it again.